bovlb/frc-tips/commands/README.md

 The scheduler will only run one command lifecycle method (`initialize`, `isFinished`, `execute`, `end`) or subsystem `periodic` at a time, so if you stay within this framework you don't have to worry about being thread-safe.

-# Command groups
+## Command groups

 These classes group togather one or more commands and execute them all in some order.
 They inherit the subsystem requirements of all of their sub-commands.
-The sub-commands can be specified either in the constructor, or using `addCommands`.
+The sub-commands can be specified either in the constructor, or by subclassing and using `addCommands`.

 * `SequentialCommandGroup`: Runs the sub-commands in sequence.
 * `ParallelCommandGroup`: Runs the sub-commands in parallel.
 Is finished when all sub-commands are finished.
 * `ParallelDeadlineGroup`: Runs the sub-commands in parallel.
 Is finished when the first command in the list is finished.
 * `ParallelRaceGroup`: Runs the sub-commands in parallel.
 Is finished when any sub-command is finished.

-# Commands used in groups
+## Commands used in groups

 The following commands are useful to build command groups.
 Some of them take commands as arguments, and their subsystem requirements are inherited.